jgdonas/web-scraper/README.md

 } ;
 ```

-In this case, since there is **just one element** identified with 'div#titleCast', we are getting
+In this case, as there is **just one element** identified with 'div#titleCast', we are getting
 **just one object** containing an array of names, one for each actor/actress:

 ```json